[CPSC 110 Links]

 Please note that an exam scheduled outside of class time that conflicts with a regularly scheduled lecture or lab is not considered a conflicting responsibility.
 When an exam outside of class time conflicts with a regularly scheduled lecture or lab, it is the course with the exam's responsibility to provide scheduling accommodations.
 Students are responsible for contacting the instructor or Course Coordinator for that course well in advance of the exam to request accommodation.

 If you miss a lab, problem set, or midterm, you may be able to receive an exemption and you should submit an academic concession form no later than 7 days after the missed assignment.
-Please note that the academic concession form will close for the term at 11:59 PM on Friday, April 19.
+Please note that the academic concession form will close for the term at 11:59 PM on Friday, December 13.

-Receiving an exemption for a lab, problem set, or exam means that you you will not receive 0 for missing that assignment.
+Receiving an exemption for a lab, problem set, or exam means that you will not receive 0 for missing that assignment.
 Exemptions are recorded as "EX" in Canvas — this is our way of indicating that we need to omit that grade when calculating final grades at the end of the term.
-Note that recieving an exemption does not excuse you from needing to know the course material that you missed — it is your responsibility to catch up on any course material that you miss.
+Note that receiving an exemption does not excuse you from needing to know the course material that you missed — it is your responsibility to catch up on any course material that you miss.

 If you do not reqest academic concession for a missed assignment in accordance with this Policy or UBC's Policy on academic concession, you will receive 0 for that assignment.
 As stated in the Assignments and Grading section, your lowest lab grade and your lowest problem set grade will be dropped at the end of term, in addition to any exemptions granted by the Course Coordinator.